PDAL/PDAL/doc/development/overview.rst

 placed after any reader.
 Output filters are distinct from other filters only in that they may create more than one set of points to be further filtered or written.
 The arrangement of readers, filters and writers is called a PDAL pipeline.
-Pipelines can be specified using XML as detailed later.
+Pipelines can be specified using JSON as detailed later.

 Extending PDAL
 ................................................................................